patrick-llgc/MeetingNotes/RadarCon2019/README.md

 ## Trivias learned at the RadarCon
+<!--
 #### People
-<!--
 - John Pierro @ Telephonics
 - Wolfgang Doerr @ Aptiv
 - Euan Ward @ U of Edinburgh
 - Thomas Feuillen @ UCL
--
+- Oklahoma Univ has a SOTA radar department mainly because of weather monitoring
+- Waymo, Aptiv, Raytheon have great radar staff
 -->

-#### Stuff
+#### Hardware
 - TI radar
 	- provides 3 levels of abstraction: raw data, point cloud and list of tracked objects.
 Need datacard to extract the raw data
 	- at least 5 dim: elevation, dopler, depth, azimuth, SNR
 - RadarLog
 	- provides raw data, 2D imaging radar
+	- RadarLog can work in MIMO mode as well
+- ASTYX provides dense point cloud (with adjustable threshold)

 #### Radars
 - In radar, "detection" means applying the threshold to the ADC.
 In computer vision, "detection" means drawing bounding boxes around an object.
+- **The radar point cloud are usually done after detection and tracking.
+This is quite different from lidar.**
 - Radar imaging
 	- Real and imaginary of radar signal: [I and Q](http://www.radartutorial.eu/10.processing/sp06.en.html)
 - The direction of arrival (DOA) of all detections in the RD- map are obtained via beamforming (BF).
 Beamforming requires sensor array calibration, where array responses to targets at various known positions are collected to construct a sensor array calibration matrix.
-	- Notice that the quality of the radar point cloud is mainly determined by the detector and beamforming.
+- The quality of the radar point cloud is mainly determined by the detector and beamforming.
-	- Notice that multiple user-defined parameters, such as threshold, margin, sizes and shapes of the reference and guard windows determine the performance of the conventional radar signal processing.
+- Multiple user-defined parameters, such as threshold, margin, sizes and shapes of the reference and guard windows determine the performance of the conventional radar signal processing.
 Automotive radar is required to operate in a variety of significantly different scenes, and therefore, selection of a single optimal set of these parameters is extremely challenging and frequently an impossible task.
-- If radars do not have height information, then we can generate birds eye view for 2D bbox.
+- If radars do not have height information, can we simply discard it and generate birds eye view for 2D bbox (3D localization in CV terms)?
-- Oklahoma Univ has great radar center, because of weather monitoring
-- **The radar point cloud are usually done after detection and tracking.
-This is quite different from lidar.**
-- Radar can work in MIMO mode as well
-- ASTYX provides dense point cloud (with adjustable threshold)
-- Use of Range Doppler map